Extension Logo

 Become a Minnesota Master Naturalist volunteer

 Any adult who is curious and enjoys learning about the natural world can become a Minnesota Master Naturalist.
-If you enjoy hiking, bird watching, following tracks, or identifying wildflowers, you'll fit right in with our motivated group of fun and interesting people.
-Teachers, retired professionals, nature guides, hunters, eco-tour operators, farmers and more count themselves among the ranks of our members.
+If you enjoy hiking, bird watching, following tracks, or identifying wildflowers, you’ll fit right in with our motivated group of fun and interesting people.
+Teachers, retired professionals, nature guides, hunters, eco-tour operators, farmers, and more count themselves among our members.

 Training tailored to Minnesota’s unique biomes

-The Minnesota Master Naturalist training course consists of 40 hours of classroom training that includes lectures, hands-on activities, videos and field trips covering Minnesota's natural history.
+The Minnesota Master Naturalist training course includes 40 hours of classroom instruction, including lectures, hands-on activities, videos, and field trips that cover Minnesota’s natural history.

 Each 40-hour course focuses on one of Minnesota’s three biomes: